kjwilder/4equals10/README.md

 - Decide whether reordering and parentheses are allowed.
 - Generate solvable random digits with **New game** or manually edit the digits box.
 - Click **Solve** to display a solution or indicate that none exists with the chosen rules.
+- Type your own expression in the Solution area to check if it satisfies the current puzzle.

 The starting digits always have a valid solution when you keep the default operators with reordering and parentheses enabled.